Generalized Arlery-Tan-Rabaste-Levenshtein Lower Bounds on Ambiguity Function and Their Asymptotic Achievability: Abstract

 \section{Abstract}

-This paper presents tighter lower bounds on the maximum aperiodic ambiguity function (AF) magnitude of unimodular sequences under certain delay-Doppler low ambiguity zones (LAZ).
-These bounds are derived by exploiting the upper and lower bounds on the Frobenius norm of the weighted auto- and cross-AF matrices, with the introduction of two weight vectors associated with the delay and Doppler shifts, respectively.
+This paper presents generalized Arlery-Tan-Rabaste-Levenshtein lower bounds on the maximum aperiodic ambiguity function (AF) magnitude of unimodular sequences under certain delay-Doppler low ambiguity zones (LAZ).
+Our core idea is to explore the upper and lower bounds on the Frobenius norm of the weighted auto- and cross-AF matrices by introducing two weight vectors associated with the delay and Doppler shifts, respectively.
 As a second major contribution, we demonstrate that our derived lower bounds are asymptotically achievable with selected Chu sequence sets by analyzing their maximum auto- and cross- AF magnitudes within certain LAZ.